Developer cookbook¶

 specifies the list of dependencies to be downloaded and built automatically--enable-werror

-turns compiler and Doxygen warnings into error--enable-debug
+turns compiler and Doxygen warnings into error (CI requires no warnings)--enable-debug

 enables debug build--enable-tests

-enables building of unit tests--enable-benchmarks
+enables building of unit tests (CI requires all tests to pass)--enable-benchmarks

-enables building of micro benchmarks--enable-examples
+enables building of micro benchmarks (not needed most time)--enable-examples

-enables building of API usage examples--enable-doxygen
+enables building of API usage examples (not needed most time)--enable-doxygen

 is the target to run unit testsbench